OGR-67/CheatSheet/README.md

 # Flowchart and Pseudocode

 [Back to summary](#summary)
-Before writing any line of code, it is good to know exactly what your algorythme should do.
+Before writing any line of code, it is good to know exactly what your algorithm should do.
 Flowchart and pseudocode are your friend for that.
 ![flowchart](https://user-images.githubusercontent.com/78802772/175765499-8e722355-de85-4479-a099-76a4bc01aea6.jpg)
 ![pseudocode](https://user-images.githubusercontent.com/78802772/175765501-85a8d973-cb9d-455c-be76-ac514f818e1f.jpg)